first95/Documentation/styleGuide.md

 Use blank lines between sections of code that do distinctly different things.

+## Units
+Use SI/metric units for everything, if at all possible.
+Convert input to metric immediately and convert back to display units immediately before outputting them.

+Any angular values (angles, angular velocity, angular acceleration) should be encapsulated in a ``Rotation2d`` object to prevent degree/radian/rotation confusion.

+Utilize the built-in WPILib geometry classes, such as ``Pose2d`` and ``Translation2d`` whenever it makes sense— they have a lot of built-in methods that probably do exactly what you need if you string them together right.

 ## Structures
 ### Subsystems
 Subsystems are half of the comand-based paradigm, but defining where to split that half can be difficult.
 The subsystem should provide a hardware interface for Commands to use; think of it as converting direct motor and sensor controls to psuedocode a human might use to talk about what the robot should do.
 For example, and ``Arm`` subsystem would have a ``setPosition()`` method that takes an angle input.
 The subsystem handles all the control loops and unit conversions, so the Command simply asks the arm to go to a particular position and it does.
 The subsytem should also ensure that its methods for interacting with the hardware are "safe"— if there are programmatic limits or interlocks required to prevent the possibility of the robot breaking itself, they should be present at the subsystem level.